-Certain manifestations of SLE, such as renal flare thrombocytopenia, may be asymptomatic, or underscoring the necessity for vigilant monitoring during pregnancy.
+Certain manifestations of SLE, such as renal flare or thrombocytopenia, may be asymptomatic, underscoring the necessity for vigilant monitoring during pregnancy.
 These silent flares can nonetheless elevate the risk of obstetric complications.
-Pregnancies in women with SLE are often complicated by increased miscarriage, hypertensive rates of disorders, thromboembolism, fetal growth restriction (FGR), premature delivery, fetal demise, neonatal lupus, and neonatal death, as documented by Barnabe et al. in their study (8).
+Pregnancies in women with SLE are often complicated by increased rates of miscarriage, hypertensive disorders, thromboembolism, fetal growth restriction (FGR), premature delivery, fetal demise, neonatal lupus, and neonatal death, as documented by Barnabe et al. in their study (8).